GrayBarrow/QueryCrafts/README.md

 You could try to connect the existing .idb files, or you could run the two .sql files I have provided: create_schemas.sql for creating the schemas, and fake_data.sql for filling it with the same fake data I did.
 This will recreate exactly what exist in the querycrafts folder.

-For connecting to the database, an environment variable filled with these variables is necessary:
+For connecting to the database, an environment variable filled with these variables is necessary at line 692:
 ```bash
 connection = mysql.connector.connect(
     host=os.getenv("DB_HOST"),